oils-for-unix/oils/doc/unicode.md

 ## Philosophy

-Oil's is UTF-8 centric, unlike `bash` and other shells.
+Oils is UTF-8 centric, unlike `bash` and other shells.

 That is, its Unicode support is like Go, Rust, Julia, and Swift, as opposed to JavaScript, and Python (despite its Python heritage).
 The former languages use